ryanfb/jekyll-theme-palaios/README.md

   gravatar_url: http://www.gravatar.com/avatar/5c60848658ff9b47c42196635fe0449b.jpg
 ```

+You can also set `donation_url` to link to a suggested donations page.

 ### Post Features

 * Set `affiliate: true` to add an affiliate link disclosure at the top of a page